-com.fortify.sca.SqlLanguage = TSQL
+'''

+com.fortify.sca.fileextensions.htm=HTML

+'''

-As shown above, the property sets the SQL language variant.
-The property name is com.fortify.sca.SqlLanguage and the value is set to TSQL.
+As shown above, the property sets the translation to use for .htm files.
+The property name is com.fortify.sca.fileextension.htm and the value is set to HTML.

-Note: When you specify a path for Windows systems as the property value, you must escape any backslash character () with a backslash (for example:
+Note: When you specify a path for Windows systems as the property value, you must escape any backslash character (\) with a backslash (for example: